Skip to content

 • Functional Testing – Confirms software works per specifications.
 Validates all features and user workflows.

-• UI Testing – Tests the user interface looks and behaves as intended.
-Checks navigation and visual design.
+• UI Testing – This involves testing the user interface to ensure it looks and behaves as intended, as well as checking navigation and visual design.

 • Security Testing – Identifies vulnerabilities hackers could exploit.
 Checks encryption, access rules, and more.